argoproj/argo-cd/docs/operator-manual/ingress.md

               servicePort: http
 ```
 ---
-**Deprecation Warning**
+!!! warning "Deprecation Warning"

     Note that, according to this [deprecation guide](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#ingress-v122), if you're using Kubernetes 1.22+, instead of `networking.k8s.io/v1beta1`, you should use `networking.k8s.io/v1`.

 ---